ging/fiware-chef_validator/README.rst

 FI-Ware Chef Validator
 ======================
+This project is part of `FIWARE <http://fiware.org>`__.

-An OpenStack validator for the deployment of chef cookbooks implemented as a service with an OpenStack-native Rest API
+A FIWARE validator for the deployment of chef cookbooks implemented as a service with an OpenStack-native Rest API

 Getting Started